EmilyPaz/vehicles_insight/README.md

 ## Example Project 1:

-As an Ironhack's student, we are learning how to work in our repositories We have a function in **vehicles.py** that prints the vehicles.csv shape.
+As an Ironhack's student, we are learning how to work in our repositories We have a function in **vehicles.py** that prints the vehicles.csv shape on terminal.

 ### Steps: